falkr/supermark/supermark/doc/writing.md

 # Extensions

-Supermark uses extenions to add more elements.
-Have a look at [all installed extenions](extenions.html).
+Supermark uses extensions to add more elements.
+Have a look at [all installed extenions](extensions.html).

 ## Paragraph Extenions